andybliu/andybliu.github.io/index.md

 And I am part of a podcast called [**Time to Say Goodbye**](https://goodbye.substack.com/), with journalists Jay Caspian Kang and E. Tammy Kim.
 We touch on topics mostly centered on Asia and Asian America, race, politics, and pop culture.

 I grew up in the Seattle suburbs and spent just over a decade in New York as a student, with some time spent in Asia along the way.
-Outside of contemplating the world's problems, I spend most of my time thinking about eating spicy wide noodles (below) and NBA basketball.
+Outside of contemplating the world's problems, I spend most of my time thinking about eating noodles (spicy, wide, dry) (below) and NBA basketball.
 Without the Supersonics (2008, RIP), I have become an NBA generalist.
 Stephen Curry is my all-time favorite player.
 If you agree, then we will get along very well!
 If you disagree, you are part of the problem.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**email address: aliu01 at villanova.edu**